If you haven't realized it yet, I'm a big fan of lightweight plugins. And if…

 Once your accounts are connected, you will be able to post to Facebook or Twitter automatically.
 When you add a new post you will see a new box in the top left labeled “Social Broadcasting.”
 Under this will be an option to “Broadcast this Post.”
 If you would like to publish the content of your post to social networks, select “Yes.”
 When you click publish, you will be brought to a new screen automatically called “Social Broadcasts.”

 This page will contain the content of your Tweet and Facebook post with the WordPress content already aggregated there.
 There will be a checkbox next to the Twitter account and Facebook account.
 If you would like to post to these social media channels, just select the checkbox.
 You can then customize the message to the right of this box.
 For Twitter, there will be a textbox with a 140 character count.
-For Facebook, you will see a regular textarea.
-You can change the message of both, or leave them at their default format.
+For Facebook, you will see a regular text area.
+You can change the message of both, or leave them in their default format.
 When you click “Broadcast” these messages will be posted to their respective social accounts.

 Social will also change the look and feel of your comments to match the social mentions it aggregates.
 By default, the plugin will pull any mentions that reference the URL of your post on Facebook or Twitter, checking the two services at regular intervals.
 These will be pulled into your regular comment stream.
 If you visit the comments of any of your posts, you will see a new theme.